d12frosted/elpa-mirror/gnu/osm-readme.txt

 1 Features
 ══════════

-  • Zoomable and moveable map display
+  • Responsive, zoomable and moveable map display
   • Display of tracks and POIs from GPX file
   • Parallel fetching of tiles with curl
   • Moving in large and small steps